iverase/index_and_search_geo_points/README.md

 This project allows to index a provided list of points, defined by latitude and longitude, into an in-memory BKD tree and query the input data using bounding boxes.
 A BKD tree as defined in this [paper](https://users.cs.duke.edu/~pankaj/publications/papers/bkd-sstd.pdf) consists on a set (a forest) of static KDB trees.
-In this implementation, we are indexing a fixed list of points in memory so the program creates just one of those trees with the input list.
-There is a limit on the number of points that can be indexed and it is defined as the number of points that can fit on 80% of the heap provided to the JVM, the rest of the points will be ignored.
+In this implementation, we crete as many as complete KDB trees as possible with so final occupancy is close to 100%.

-The depth of the tree is defined by the number of points provided and the maximum number of points per leaf ensuring a minimum occupancy of 50% and a maximum difference of points for each node equals to 1.
-The tree is built using the loading bulk mechanism described  on the paper.
+ The KDBs tree are built using the loading bulk mechanism described  on the paper.

-## Description of the in-memory tree
+## Description of the KDB tree

-The static tree is a complete binary tree with a configurable maximum number of points per leaf nodes (it must be bigger than 1).
+The KDB tree is a complete binary tree with a configurable maximum number of points per leaf nodes (it must be bigger than 1).
 The tree does not have any pointer between the nodes and relays on the properties of a complete binary tree for navigating the hierarchy.
 It holds the following data structures: